Incentives and Strategic Behaviour: An Experiment: Incentives and Quantal Responding

-One reason that could underlie the change in behavior observed is that with high own incentive levels mistakes are more costly in terms of payoffs and thus subjects make fewer mistakes.
-This is crux of \hyref{hypothesis:best-responses}[Hypothesis].
+One possible reason for the behavioural changes documented above is that, when own incentives are higher, mistakes become more costly and participants therefore choose better responses more often.
+This is the logic underlying \hyref{hypothesis:best-responses}[Hypothesis].

-We first test whether subjects are more or less likely to (i) best respond to their stated beliefs (subjective best responses), and (ii) best respond to the observed frequency of play (objective best responses).
-In \hyref{table:br}[Table], we report results from estimating a linear probability model using an analogous specification to that in equation \ref{equation:dominance}.
-The results show that in fact higher own incentive levels increase the likelihood of subjects best responding to their reported beliefs by 21.9 pp in the 2 Steps game and 15.1 pp in the 3 Steps game.\footnote{ Best-response rates to stated beliefs in the data are between 40-50\% in the low own incentive level treatment and 60-70\% in the high own incentive level treatment --- this corresponds to the frequency of the choosing the action with subjective rank 1 as exhibited in \hyref{figure:sbr-pmf}[Figure].
-These figures are comparable to what has been observed in two-player three-action games, e.g. \citet{Costa-GomesWeizsacker2008REStud} and \citet{Rey-Biel2009GEB}. } However, own incentive levels only increase the likelihood of best responding to the empirical frequency of play in the simpler 2 Steps game, and not in the 3 Steps game.
+We first test whether incentive levels affect the likelihood that participants (i) best respond to their stated beliefs (subjective best responses), and (ii) best respond to the observed frequency of opponents' play (objective best responses).
+In \hyref{table:action-br}[Table], we report estimates from a linear probability model using a specification analogous to equation (\ref{equation:dominance}).
+The results show that higher own incentives substantially increase subjective best-response rates in both games: by 20.83 pp in the 2-Step game and by 15.77 pp in the 3-Step game.\footnote{ Best-response rates to stated beliefs are around 40-50\% under low own incentives and 60-70\% under high own incentives; this corresponds to the frequency of choosing the action with subjective rank 1 in \hyref{figure:sbr-pmf}[Figure].
+These figures are comparable to those observed in earlier experiments with two-player three-action games, such as \citet{Costa-GomesWeizsacker2008REStud} and \citet{Rey-Biel2009GEB}. } The effect on objective best-response rates is similar, though somewhat smaller, at 19.67 and 12.81 pp, respectively.
+Opponents' incentive levels do not significantly affect subjective best-response rates; they have only a modest positive effect on objective best-response rates in the simpler 2-Step game.

-A fundamental precept of regular quantal response equilibrium is that actions with higher expected payoff are chosen more often, a property called `monotonicity.'
-We then assess how incentives affect mistake propensity by looking at the distribution of choices based on the subjective expected payoff.
-For this, we define the subjective rank of the chosen action to be $n$ if the action chosen has the $n$-th highest subjective expected payoff (according to reported beliefs) of all four actions.
-In the panels of \hyref{figure:sbr-pmf}[Figure] we display the action frequency by subjective rank.
+A central property of quantal response is monotonicity: actions with higher expected payoffs should be chosen more often.
+We therefore next examine how incentives affect the distribution of choices by subjective expected-payoff rank.
+Specifically, we define the subjective best-response rank of the chosen action to be $n$ if the chosen action has the $n$-th highest subjective expected payoff, according to the participant's reported beliefs, among the four available actions. \hyref{figure:sbr-pmf}[Figure] displays the resulting choice frequencies by subjective rank.